Greyhound Information

 Do greyhounds really make great pets?
 Aren't they high strung and aloof?
 Yes they make great pets!
 No they aren't typically high strung or aloof.
 Like people, greyhounds can have personalities that vary between shy to exceptionally outgoing, though.
 Most are very needy and follow their owners around, but a few are happier being a wallflower and not being part of the activity.
 Racing greyhounds are very calm, lazy dogs known as '45 mph couch potatoes'.
 Most nap all day, so definitely aren't high strung.
 Because they are so calm and walk up to people politely, instead of jumping on people and acting crazy, people often assume that they aren't friendly.
 They are just well behaved, polite and lower key than more hyper breeds, but love their people just as strongly, if not more so.
 Greyhounds are typically handled by a variety of different people from track vets, to lead outs, to trainers to puppy raisers and most are very social and used to grooming, being massaged and having their feet looked at and nails trimmed.
 They are well traveled, often racing at several tracks and are used to being kenneled around a lot of other dogs.
 Because of their upbringing they tend to be better socialized and more at ease in a variety of settings than the average house pet.

 Are all racing greyhounds abused?
 No. Racing greyhounds are very valuable.
-The average greyhound has more than $3,500 invested into it in breeding fees, care and training before it ever starts its racing career.
+The average greyhound has more than $3,500 invested into it in breeding fees, care and training, before it ever starts its racing career.
 Because of the value of these dogs, owners look for trainers that will take the best care of their dogs, so that they will run well.
 Trainers work with racers because they enjoy working with dogs.
 Trainers and owners only make money when the dogs place 1st through 4th in a race.
 First place and eighth place are usually separated by a second or less.
 Any injury or abuse would slow the dog down and the owner and trainer would make no money.
 Trainers do everything they can to avoid injury.
 The trainers we get our greyhounds from treat dogs in their care like the elite athletes they are.
 Most have greyhound pets of their own at home and love the breed.
 Sadly, nearly all the abuse cases we have seen, have been at the hands of adopters that have neglected, starved, refused to give needed vet care or allowed their greyhound to become dangerously obese.

 Greyhounds Racing Greyhound Crossroads